Anchovy, Peruvian anchovy

 Criterion score: 0.5 info

-There is little to no impact on ecosystems caused by purse seiners and measures are in places to protect juveniles that can be involved in the trophic chain of predators considered ETP.
+Chilean anchovy (anchoveta, Engraulis ringens) and South American pilchard (sardinops sagax) in the III-IV Regions the central Chilean regions (III and IV), are harvested as part of a mixed fishery.
+There is little to no impact on ecosystems caused by purse seiners and there are measures in place to protect juveniles that can be involved in the trophic chain of predators, considered ETP.
 Bycatch, ETP, habitat and ecosystem effects of the fishery do not appear to be significant.
-The main impacts to the ecosystem is the removal of anchovy (a key ecosystem species) on the food chain rather than through bycatch.
-The ecosystem is mainly protected by limiting the amount of anchovy that can be caught and the implementation of three major Marine Protects Areas (MPAs) within Peruvian waters.
+The main impacts to the ecosystem is the removal of anchovy on the food chain rather than through bycatch.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Anchovy, European anchovy